Willardgmoore/Nucleus/docs/creators/selling_your_product.rst

 ---------------------------

 As a creator of a project, you're required to pay yourself and your fellow contributors using the Payroll feature when sales are made outside of the Crowdsourcer.io platform.
 As you do not own the copyrights of the work fellow contributors have put into your project, to comply with international copyright/IP laws, you are required to pay them.
 Under the Terms and Conditions that you've agreed to when using Crowdsourcer.io, this remuneration *must* be performed using the Payroll system.
 For further information, please see the `Terms and Conditions <https://crowdsourcer.io/terms>`_.

+It is also your responsibility to ensure any activities are performed legally in your country of residence.
+This includes ensuring correct levels of taxation are paid, company registration is completed (if required) and any other specific, relevant and domestic laws are complied with.